Best Resume Formats: A Guide for 2023

 Not for:

-- Professionals with 10+ years of steady experience
+- Professionals with over 10 years of steady experience.

 Combination Resume Format

-The combination resume format is a marriage between the chronological and the functional.
-Also known as the hybrid resume, it balances work experience, like a chronological resume, and skills, like a functional resume.
+The combination resume format is a combination between the chronological and the functional.
+Also known as the hybrid resume, it balances work experience and skills, like a chronological and functional resume.

 Combination